simon-engledew/pg-go-rpc/README.md

 useful when creating a unidirectional data flow that involves plpgsql.

-golang pretends to be a postgresql-compatible server, you can then send it RPC messages and get JSON responses back:
+golang pretends to be a postgresql-compatible server using a modified example from [pgproto3](github.com/jackc/pgproto3/v2), you can then send it RPC messages and get JSON responses back:

 ```
 CREATE EXTENSION IF NOT EXISTS dblink;